-In such a context, Congebec commits to:
+In such a context, CONGEBEC commits to:

-- > Train and inform its employees before they undertake any task. - > Promptly report, record, investigate, and analyze any and all accidents and occurrences, so corrective measures aimed at reducing further risk are quickly designed and implemented.
+- > Train and inform its EMPLOYEES before they undertake any task. - Promptly report, record, investigate, and analyze any and all accidents and occurrences, so corrective measures aimed at reducing further risk are quickly designed and implemented.

-- > Provide to employees, members of the senior staff, and the health & safety committee all the resources they need in order to maintain the highest level of efficiency. - > As far as practicable, implement identification and control activities aimed at eliminating each and every risk at its source. - > Raise awareness and sensitize the staff to any and all matters related to safety by providing information and training sessions likely to stimulate interest and motivation. - > Ensure ongoing compliance with the laws and regulations dealing with health and safety.
+- > Provide to EMPLOYEES, members of the senior staff, and the health & safety committee all the resources they need in order to maintain the highest level of excellence and improve work methods. - >As far as practicable, implement identification and control activities aimed at eliminating each and every risk at its source. - Raise awareness and sensitize the EMPLOYEES to any and all matters related to safety by providing information and training sessions likely to stimulate interest and motivation. - > Ensure ongoing compliance with the laws and regulations dealing with health and safety.